sazzad731/sazzad731/README.md

 ### Hi there 👋, I am Sazzad Hossen
 #### Web Developer
-I'm a Front End web developer who is passionate about making an error-free website with 100% client satisfaction.
+I'm a front-end web developer passionate about making an error-free website with 100% client satisfaction.
 I love to solve coding problems.
-I am strategic goal-oriented and always work with an end goal in mind.
+I am strategic and goal-oriented and always work with an end goal.
 Over the past years, I created 100s of websites for my clients.
 I pride myself on doing quality work and maintaining excellent communication.
-I enjoy working with HTML, CSS, and javascript as well as Node.js.
+I enjoy working with HTML, CSS, JavaScript, and Node.js.

 Skills: HTML/CSS/Bootstrap/JavaScript/jQuery/Sass/Node.JS